SVG Files: What They Are and How to Make One

 Let’s look at a more complex image, the HubSpot sprocket logo:

-HubSpot logo
+HubSpot logo svg example

 Though a simple icon, this graphic consists of 30 lines connected by 30 points:

-hubspot logo with points and lines highlighted
+hubspot logo SVG example with points and lines highlighted

 Let’s open this SVG file in a text editor:

-HubSpot logo XML code
+HubSpot logo XML code svg example

-Okay, there’s a bit more going on here.
-But, the concept is the same.
+Okay, there’s a bit more going on here, but the concept is the same.
 We still have our <style> tag, which tells us the color.
 Instead of a <circle> tag to give us the shape, we have a <path> tag.
 All the values in this tag specify the points of the graphic and the lines between these points.

 How to Open an SVG File

-Most browsers are designed to render, interpret, and display SVG files.
-To open a .svg file, launch your browser, then open the file and it will show in your browser.
+The good news is that most browsers are designed to render, interpret, and display SVG files.
+To open a .svg file, launch your browser, then open the file, and it will show in your browser.

 Let’s now look at how websites tend to apply SVGs.